kamenPB/Green-Credentials/manual.md

 1. Errors

     1. Type error in the spreadsheets (i.e Cannot get a numeric value from a text cell).
 Error page will be displayed telling you there is a mismatch.
 You then will have to review the data.xmls file and the mistake should be more or less visible.

+    1. Date error.
+These are likely to involve a wrong date on the local machine (mosly year as the screen displays the last month that has data on it).
+Check that.
+If that is not the issue, check if all the data for the particular month you want to display is filled in the correct cells.